bhanukaaa/Wordle50/README.md

 The whole web app uses multiple technologies learnt throughout CS50, and knowledge gained by further pursuing those languages.

 ## Languages and Libraries Used
+in original project only, not used in this refactored version *
 - Flask*
 - JavaScript
 - Python*